wentianli/MRI_RL/README.md

 We povide our model trained on MICCAI with 30% mask, our model and Unet trained on fastMRI with 40% mask.

-The trained models can be downloaded here: [百度网盘](https://pan.baidu.com/s/1y2OXdERwmeYZEGDsI-r2UQ).
+The trained models can be downloaded here: [百度网盘](https://pan.baidu.com/s/1y2OXdERwmeYZEGDsI-r2UQ) or [drive.google](https://drive.google.com/folderview?id=1-5F_qoX25HY1oxpZtsMXv7qTZUCY6Eo_).

 ## Testing